Jumping to Conclusions

 I brought the computer home and it had all kinds of software installed.
 There was WordPerfect 2.0, Lotus 123, dBase 2 and a chess game.
 I’m not a big fan of chess, but Gary and I would occasionally play together.
 I don’t have the tenacity for winning to be a good chess player.
 And, taking advantage of someone’s weakness isn’t an opportunity to thrawth them, but a chance to educate or engage in strategic conversation that turns into “I lose.” .
 I’m not a chess player.

-My son was fascinated with the new box toy.
-He really wanted to know how it worked, so I dismantled it and taught him all the different components, explaining how the computer functions.
-He was fascinated and caught on incredibly quickly.
+My daughter was fascinated with the new box toy.
+She really wanted to know how it worked, so I dismantled it and taught her all the different components, explaining how the computer functions.
+She was fascinated and caught on incredibly quickly.
 We discussed hardware and software and how the software talked to the hardware through buses -- ribbon things with wires in them.

-We encouraged his use of the computer, especially as a reward option.
+We encouraged her use of the computer, especially as a reward option.

 Well, what would you think?
 I thought I had a flipping chess prodigy!
 My kid is a genius!
-He can’t add, but he is betting the heck out of that computer chess game that I can’t win against.
+She can’t add, but she is betting the heck out of that computer chess game that I can’t win against.
 I’m freaking out.
 So, I calmly dry my hands and step into the family room.

-“Hey, Dave,” I begin nonchalantly.
+“Hey, Fionia,” I begin nonchalantly.
 “Sounds like you’re pretty good at playing chess.
-You having fun?” because, I want him to have fun, especially if this becomes his lifetime career.
+You having fun?” because, I want her to have fun, especially if this becomes her lifetime career.

 “Yeah.”
-He says rather unenthusiastically.
+She says rather unenthusiastically.
 “It’s really easy.”
 These words cause butterflies in my stomach.
 How do you raise a chess prodigy anyway?
 Who do I call?

 “Well, I’m not very good at it.”
 I confess. “ Sounds like you have a knack for it.”
-I tell him, encouragingly.
+I tell her, encouragingly.

 I look at the computer screen for the first time.
-He has his board set up and, sure enough, his side had all queens in the front row.
+She has the board set up and, sure enough, her side had all queens in the front row.

 Huh.
-So, he isn’t a chess prodigy after all.
-He’s a hacker.
-Twenty fives years later and we find my son working at a government agency: NASA at Langley Air Force base in Virginia.
-He maintains databases that has something to do with weather and aviation.
-My AP, Mr. McCarthy questioned dave’s job function: “Do what to the weather?
+So, she isn’t a chess prodigy after all.
+She's a hacker.
+Twenty fives years later and we find my daughter working at a government agency: NASA at Langley Air Force base in Virginia.
+She maintains databases that has something to do with weather and aviation.
+My AP questioned Fionia's job function: “Do what to the weather?
 Change it?
 Seed clouds.”
-I laughed, shrugging my shoulders, but I really don’t know what he does.
+I laughed, shrugging my shoulders, but I really don’t know what she does.

 So, what is the message here?
 I lost a chess prodigy but watched the growth of a big data manager?